-Whether you want the investment flexibility and / or the cost transparency of a self-administered Advisory PRSA, we will work with you to maximize the benefits of the self-administered Advisory PRSA to secure your income in retirement.
-For more information, or to arrange a meeting to discuss the suitability of the self-administered Advisory PRSA for your retirement provision needs, please contact us on 01 2375500 or email firstname.lastname@example.org.
+For more information, or to arrange a meeting to discuss the suitability of a PRSA for your retirement provision needs, please contact us on 01 2375500 or email email@example.com.

 Warnings: If you invest in this product you may lose some or all of the money you invest.
 If you invest in this product you will not have any access to your money until you retire.
 The value of your investment my go down as well as up.

 The legislative information contained herein is based on Harvest Financial Services Limited’s understanding of current practice as at July 2020 and may change in the future.